HOW LONG DO YOU HAVE TO MAKE A GOOD IMPRESSION?

 You have taken a degree of control in the Interview, and the information you want to get across is getting its chance NOW!

-From not knowing anything about you, the Panel now knows three or four of your very impressive achievements.
+From not knowing anything about you, the Panel now knows three or four of your very impressive achievements and traits.

 YOU ARE NOW A PERSON!

 ASK IF THE PANEL has any questions on your CV.
 Your prepared answers must be adaptable to any type

 of question or approach.
 This requires lots of practise.

 THE TOP TWELVE